 Author has written 12 stories for Harry Potter, Twilight, Lord of the Rings, Percy Jackson and the Olympians, Addams Family, and Sherlock.

-Call me Noose (or whatever variation of the username I'm currently using).
+Hey, I'm Val!
 I'm a stickler for spelling, punctuation, and all those other hoity-toity things.
 I like the smell of honeysuckle and jack-fruit; the squishy feel of sinking into sand; blowing bubbles; the smell of burning paper; and hedgehog-shaped pencil-sharpeners.

 If I review your story, it will to praise you or give constructive criticism, because I don't believe in writing negative reviews.
 I will tell you if you need to separate your paragraphs better, but I will NOT tell you if I think your plot points suck, because that is a personal opinion, not a fact; I will keep my personal opinions where they belong: in my own work.
-If you want an opinion from me on something you've written, PM me.
+If you want an opinion from me about something you've written, PM me.

 I'm the sort of person that loves a thing and ends up trying to make it better; this is why I do fanfiction, I love the original story so much, I'll sit and think of all the ways it could be made even more interesting to me.
 I do this for fanfics by other authors as well, though I keep those mostly to myself.
 I don't appreciate being accused of plagiarism, especially when I have it clearly stated that my stories are based off other fics and WILL contain recognizable content.
 It's stated clearly in the summaries and the disclaimers as well; it is NOT my fault if you are apparently too illiterate to even understand a story blurb.